AeroDeath/GeneticAlgorithm-FindLargestCircle/README.md

 # GeneticAlgorithm-FindLargestCircle
+##Goal
-Find the largest circle not touching the borders or any of the obstacles on the canvas
+Find the largest circle not touching the borders or the obstacles on the canvas.